-Are the images on your website doing as much as they can for you?
+Are the images on your website doing as much as they can?

-If the picture displays then most would say yes, But images can do a lot more than look nice on your website.
+If the picture shows on the webpage, then most would say yes, But images can do a lot more than look nice on your website.
 For instance Google will scan them and display them in the Google image search, They can help your page rank for keywords, They can provide valuable links back to your site if people use them on their website or blog.

 We will run through some tips to make sure you are getting the most from your images.

 The size of the image you upload to your website can make a huge difference.
 The larger the file the longer it will take to load on the visitors device.
 As more and more people are using mobile devices (Phones and tablets) this can seriously impact the loading time.
 If you site takes more than 5 seconds to load then the majority of people will go back to google and check for the next option, doing this hurts your site.